tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 # Creating parsers

-Developing Tree-sitter parsers can have a difficult learning curve, but once you get the hang of it, it can fun and even zen-like.
+Developing Tree-sitter parsers can have a difficult learning curve, but once you get the hang of it, it can be fun and even zen-like.
 This document should help you to build an effective mental model for parser development.

 ## Understanding the problem